-Dr. Andrea Gilli is a postdoctoral fellow at the Center for International Security and Cooperation at Stanford University.
-He holds a PhD in Social and Political Science from the European University Institute (EUI) in Fiesole, and in 2015 he was awarded the European Defence Agency and Egmont Institute’s bi-annual prize for the best dissertation on European defense, security and strategy.
-Andrea has provided consulting services to both private and public organizations, and worked or was associated with the Italian Ministry of Foreign Affairs, the Preparatory Commission for the Nuclear Test-Ban Treaty Organization, the NATO Defense College, the Royal United Services Institute, the Center for Transatlantic Relations at SAIS-Johns Hopkins University, the European Union Institute for Security Studies, the Saltzman Institute for War and Peace Studies at the Columbia University in New York and the Center for Security Studies at Metropolitan University Prague.
-Andrea has published articles on suicide terrorism, the diffusion of drone warfare and defense policy more in general in Security Studies, The RUSI Journal, and Washington Post’s Monkey Cage, among others.
-Some of Andrea's publications can be accessed here.
+Andrea Gilli is an affiliate at CISAC and a Researcher at the NATO Defense College in Rome where he works on defense innovation, military transformation and armed forces modernization.
+Andrea holds a PhD in Social and Political Science from the European University Institute (EUI) in Florence.
+In 2015 he was awarded the European Defence Agency and Egmont Institute’s bi-annual prize for the best dissertation on European defense, security and strategy.
+Andrea has provided consulting services to both private and public organizations, including the EU Military Committee and the U.S. Department of Defence's Office of Net Assessment, and worked and conducted research for or been associated with several institutions, including the Royal United Services Institute, the European Union Institute for Security Studies, the Saltzman Institute for War and Peace Studies at Columbia University in New York, the Center for International Security and Cooperation at Stanford University and the Belfer Center for Science and International Affairs at the John F. Kennedy School of Government of Harvard University.
+Andrea’s research has been published or is forthcoming in International Security, Security Studies, The RUSI Journal, and Washington Post’s Monkey Cage.